pivotal/docs-tap/namespace-provisioner/use-case7.hbs.md

       EOF
       ```

-2. To create a secret to be added to the service account in the developer namespace within the GitOps repository, you can use this [example](https://github.com/vmware-tanzu/application-accelerator-samples/blob/main/ns-provisioner-samples/gitops-airgap/resources/git.yaml) for HTTP-based or this [example](https://github.com/vmware-tanzu/application-accelerator-samples/blob/main/ns-provisioner-samples/gitops-airgap/resources/settings-xml.yaml) for `setings.xml`-based, or follow the provided example below.
+2. To create a secret to be added to the service account in the developer namespace in the GitOps repository, you can use this [example](https://github.com/vmware-tanzu/application-accelerator-samples/blob/main/ns-provisioner-samples/gitops-airgap/resources/git.yaml) for HTTP-based or this [example](https://github.com/vmware-tanzu/application-accelerator-samples/blob/main/ns-provisioner-samples/gitops-airgap/resources/settings-xml.yaml) for `setings.xml`-based, or follow the provided example below.

     Rather than directly including the actual user name and password in the Git repository secret,
     use the `data.values.imported` keys to add references to the values from the `git-auth` secret